 Thank you for your interest in the training for the Strong African American Families (SAAF) Programs.
 There are two programs associated with SAAF: The Strong African American Families Program (SAAF, for 10-14 year old youth) and the Strong African American Families – Teen Program (SAAF-T, for 14-16 year old teens).
 This document provides a brief overview of commonly asked questions about training.
-Please contact the Center for Family Research (CFR) Dissemination Office for additional information at (706)248-8422 or firstname.lastname@example.org.
+Please contact Gregory Rhodes, the SAAF Programs Dissemination Specialist, for additional information at (706)248-8422 or firstname.lastname@example.org.
 We look forward to helping you determine how members of your organization can be trained to implement SAAF and/or SAAF-T.

 What is the cost to purchase each individual program?
 [Back to top]

-- The current cost for both the SAAF and SAAF-T Training and Program Package is $12,000.
+- The current cost for either the SAAF or SAAF-T Training and Program Package is $12,000.
 This initial fee is typically invoiced prior to training.

-- Sites are also responsible for costs associated with travel expenses for two master trainers.
+- Sites are also responsible for costs associated with travel expenses for two trainers.
 These expenses are typically sent via invoice after the training is completed and are estimated to be $1500 per trainer ($3000 total), though the actual amount may be more or less depending on the location of training.

 What is included in the individual SAAF or SAAF-T Training and Program Package?
 [Back to top]

 - Three full days (24 hours) of in-depth training by CFR Master Trainers which includes a detailed review and practice of session activities.

 - Two sets of the Program DVDs and access to the video streaming site for the program.

 - A printed set of curriculum materials including a set of large laminated posters.